-I knew before making the move to Arkansas several years ago that I would get to see a lot of snakes, especially since Central Arkansas is hot, humid, and rocky.
+I knew before making the move to the South several years ago that I would get to see a lot of snakes, especially since that area is hot, humid, and rocky.
 The climate in combination with the rocky terrain makes the area perfect for snakes.
 I’ve encountered beautiful queen snakes, king snakes, garter snakes, and many other breeds including my recent encounter with a small copperhead clan!

 As I was taking my evening walk around my property and contemplating my day, I happened to stumble across a snake by way of almost stepping on it.
 Naturally, this startled me so I froze and then slowly backed away, unsure as to what type of snake I was sharing space with.